A world-class institute of changemakers in the deaf and signing community.

 UPDATE: COVID-19 FAQs for Researchers.

-IRB has office hours Fridays 12 to 2 (except when board meetings, see dates above).
+IRB has office hours Friday mornings (except when board meetings, see dates above).
 Given current Coronavirus (COVID-19) concerns, the IRB chair, Julie Hochgesang will be hosting virtual office hours.
-If you want to meet with her between 12 and 2 on Fridays (except when there's a board meeting), set an appointment using this Google Calendar link where you can share your communication meeting preference (e.g., Zoom meeting or text chat in Google Hangout).
+If you want to meet with her on Fridays (except when there's a board meeting), please set an appointment using this Google Calendar link where you can share your communication meeting preference (e.g., Zoom meeting or text chat in Google Hangout).
 You can also email us at IRB@gallaudet.edu.

 An Institutional Review Board (IRB) is a committee designated by an institution to review, approve, and conduct periodic review of research involving human subjects.
 The primary purpose of such review is to assure the protection of the rights and welfare of the human subjects.